2010 Acquia Webinar

-On April 29, I listened in on a webinar being held by Acquia.
+On April 29, I listened in on a webinar being held in 2010 Acquia.
 The subject: Acquia JumpStart Program: Plant The Seeds for Drupal Success.
 The panelists were Bryan House (who was also hosting), Joanne Dawson and Robert Douglass.

-One pleasant addition is Acquia’s own forums, which are used to enhance their tech support.
-They have regular technical support, naturally, but it’s refreshing to see the company using its own product and feeling free enough to allow its users to help one another.
+One pleasant addition is Acquia’s own forums, which they use to enhance their tech support.
+They have regular technical support, naturally.
+But it is quite refreshing to see the company using its own product and feeling free enough to allow its users to help one another.

 But several years later, using forums for tech support has become far more common.